-Your head is a mess, emotions splattered all over and you are struggling to make sense of so many things at once.
-It’s excruciatingly painful to look at your wounds and try and tend to them in some broken way.
-And at the end of the day, no matter how much you’ve talked about it or tried to work your way through it, it still feels like coming to an empty house.
+Our head is a mess, our emotions are splattered all over, and we struggle to make sense of so many things at once.
+It’s excruciatingly painful to look at our wounds and tend to them in some broken way.
+At the end of the day, no matter how much you’ve talked about it or tried to work your way through it, it still feels like coming to an empty house.

-And you need to enter that empty house several times before you can begin to call it your home.
+And we need to enter that empty house several times before we can begin to call it our home.

-You’re overwhelmed with everything, that kid in you is constantly yelping for some tender love & care.
-Yet, you come home to an emptiness.
+We’re overwhelmed with everything; that kid in us is constantly yelping for some tender love and care.
+Yet, we come home to emptiness.

 We live in a relational world.
 We feed off each other’s energy.
 Our lives are intricately connected, yet we force ourselves to be strong and hide the vulnerable parts of us.

-We gravitate towards emotional isolation and think that the only way to make sense of our emotions is to stuff them in and not let anybody know that we feel something.
+We gravitate toward emotional isolation and think that the only way to make sense of our emotions is to stuff them in and not let anybody know what we feel.

-It is this emotional disconnect & isolation that puts so many of us on the path of emotional pain & anguish.
-It leaves such deep scars that even your eyes hurt by just looking at them.
+It is this emotional disconnection that puts so many of us on the path of emotional pain and anguish.
+It leaves such deep scars that even our eyes hurt by just looking at them.

-The fact is, that in our healing journey, we need one thing the most – co-regulation.
-We heal faster and better when we can run towards someone, with all our aches & pains and pour our heart out and in return , receive a warm hug, a gentle touch and the reassurance that ‘I am here with you’.
-This, feels safe.
+The fact is, the one thing we need the most in our healing journey is co-regulation.
+We heal faster and better when we can run toward someone with all our aches and pains and pour our heart out and in return receive a warm hug, a gentle touch, and the reassurance that “I am here with you.”
+This…feels safe.

-And when we feel that we are taken care of, our mind and body respond very differently.
+And when we feel that we are taken care of, our mind and body respond differently.

-Sadly, we perceive this as a sign of ‘weakness’ whereas this is what we as humans are meant to do.
+Sadly, we perceive this as a sign of “weakness” whereas this is what we are meant to do.

-The ability of self-regulate i.e. to soothe ourselves in distress is not something that comes naturally to us.
+The ability to self-regulate (i.e. to soothe ourselves) when in distress is not something that comes naturally to us.
 As infants, we need to be soothed.
-We need to know over and over again that someone is there to hold us, take care of us, ease our distress and make us feel safe.
-When we are constantly exposed to this co-regulation i.e. being soothed in distress by someone who feels safe & loves us, allows the infant to calm down.
-Overtime, this sense of co-regulation paves the way for self-regulation.
+We need to know over and over again that someone is there to hold us, take care of us, ease our distress, and make us feel safe.
+When we are constantly exposed to this co-regulation (i.e. being soothed) while in distress by someone who feels safe to us and loves us, it allows us—as infants—to calm down.
+Over time, this sense of co-regulation paves the way for self-regulation.

 As we start to grow, we slowly learn how to support ourselves in distress.
 And this is something we need to be taught.
-We are not born with this ability to soothe ourselves.
+We are not born with the ability to soothe ourselves.

 We are born with the need to connect.
-If our caregivers are responsive towards our emotions – verbally and physically , we get the message that our emotions are safe and so is the world.
-We feel that we matter & are taken care of.
+If our caregivers are responsive toward our emotions—verbally and physically—we get the message that our emotions are safe and so is the world.
+We feel that we matter and are taken care of.
 It’s only then that our interaction with the world becomes independent.

 This need for co-regulation is wired in our nervous system.
 It is the way one person’s nervous system influences that of another.
 It is a neurological and biological process.
 It’s a process that begins in the womb and continues throughout life.

-We need this sense of safety & validation of our being from everyone connected to us – our parents, kids, friends and partners.
+We need this sense of safety and validation of our being from everyone connected to us: our parents, kids, friends, and partners.

-It’s not humanly possible and the more we find ourselves in situations where our pain is not understood, not tended to and there’s no one to soothe us when we’re hurting, everything inside of us just shrinks.
+It’s not humanly possible; the more we find ourselves in situations where our pain is not understood, not tended to, and there’s no one to soothe us when we hurt, everything inside of us shrinks.

-No matter how old we are or are getting , we will always be children in adults’ bodies yearning for human connection.
+No matter how old we are or get, we will always be children in adults’ bodies, yearning for human connection.